jeff4/bionotes.github.io/_comp/hst.md

 ## 9/22 installs
-1. Used this [Initial install](https://www.haskell.org/ghcup/install/) of GHCup and this command `curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh`.
+1. Used these [instructions](https://www.haskell.org/ghcup/install/) to install GHCup and this command `curl --proto '=https' --tlsv1.2 -sSf https://get-ghcup.haskell.org | sh`.
 1. Options I selected:
 	* **A** to append ghcup to **.bashrc** file
 	* **N** to decline install of HLS language server for now